Home » Do All Cockatoos Talk? (Best vs. Worst Talkers)

 The sooner you interact with a cockatoo, the more likely it is to pick up English words and phrases.

-While some cockatoos can mimic words, they can’t understand human speech.
+While some cockatoos mimic words, they don’t understand human speech.
 Cockatoos are likely to say words back to their owners because they recognize the sounds they make in context.

-Therefore, to give the cockatoo the best chance of interacting with you, nurture its talking abilities from a young age, and engage in regular conversation to enable it to gain a contextual understanding.
+To give the cockatoo the best chance of interacting with you, nurture its talking abilities from a young age and engage in regular conversation to provide it with a contextual understanding.

-Cockatoos aren’t advanced enough to distinguish between different human languages.
+Cockatoos can’t distinguish between different human languages.
 For example, they can’t differentiate Spanish or Mandarin Chinese from English.

-They can learn their owners’ languages, but only because they mimic the sounds they make.
+They may learn their owners’ languages, but only because they mimic the sounds they make.

-This might surprise some owners, as it often sounds like they can understand what you’re saying.
-However, our brains fill in the blanks, making it seem like parrots have said words and phrases.
+This might surprise some owners because it often sounds like they can understand what you’re saying.
+However, our brains fill in the blanks, making it seem like cockatoos understand English.

-That doesn’t mean you can’t have a conversation with the cockatoo.
-Their mimicry skills are so advanced that their sounds are often authentic replicas of the word.
+That doesn’t mean you can’t have a fun conversation with the cockatoo.
+Their mimicry skills are so advanced that their sounds are often authentic replicas of our words.

 Sulphur-Crested Cockatoos

-They’re quick learners that can pick up a series of words and phrases with little training.
-However, when they speak, their speech sounds slightly slurred.
+They’re fast learners who can often pick up words and phrases with ongoing training.
+However, their speech may sound slightly slurred or incoherent when they speak.

 They also learn sounds like a dog’s bark and power tools.
-When they mimic speech, they do so amusingly.
+This is common among all cockatoo species.

-The problem with sulphur-crested cockatoos is that they’re loud and can make ear-splitting sounds.
-They have a loud call to contact their flock mates in the wild.
+Sulphur-crested cockatoos are noisy birds, often producing ear-splitting contact calls.
+They have a loud contact call to communicate with their flock mates in the wild.

 Galah Cockatoos

-Galah cockatoos, also known as rose-breasted cockatoos, are intelligent birds.
-They’re among the cleverest cockatoos.
+Galah cockatoos (rose-breasted cockatoos) are among the cleverest cockatoos.
 They’re not as quick at talking as sulphur-crested cockatoos, but they’re among the best cockatoo talkers.

 While both genders are good at imitating people’s voices, males are better talkers than females.
-They can also imitate everyday sounds, like a whistle, telephone, or beep from an appliance.
+They can also imitate everyday sounds, like whistles, telephones, or appliance beeps.

 Galah cockatoos make a high-pitched sound while flying.
 When threatened, they make a loud screech.